LUCIT-Systems-and-Development/unicorn-fy/.github/ISSUE_TEMPLATE/bug_report.md

 #### Environment
 - [ ] Are you using the module on a VPS or other Cloud hosting?
 - [ ] If so, have you tried running the code on your local machine?
+- [ ] Are you using the module on a Raspberry Pi?

 #### Operating System? (include version)
 - [ ] macOS